 Nowadays you can find healthy advice everywhere.
-That doesn’t mean every advice is a good advice.
+That doesn’t mean every advice is good advice.
 There are a lot of healthy food myths.
-Few of those food and healthy nutrition myths are busted.
-When you know that these “facts” are only myths, you’ll look differently on these nutrition.
+Few of those, to be exact – 5 myths about healthy eating are busted.
+When you know that these “facts” are only myths, you’ll look different on these nutrition.

 1. Eggs yolks are bad for you

 First and one of the most famous healthy food myths.
 Dietary cholesterol has been wrongly accused of raising our blood cholesterol levels for years.
 It’s become clearer that saturated fats and trans fats are more influential in raising blood cholesterol levels.

 While eggs – the yolks included – are high in cholesterol, they are relatively low in saturated fats.

 Lots of research has been done in recent years, and the verdict is that the entire egg can actually be a part of a healthy diet and in most people, do not significantly impact cholesterol levels or heart disease risk.

 We recommend you to read more about why we should eat more eggs.